How Does Physiotherapy Make Your Life Better?

 Cold Therapy or Cryotherapy

-A technology that introduces intense, short energy waves travelling faster than sound into the body to create a cascade of beneficial events including the promotoion of tissue healing, breakdown of calcification and tissue adhesions, decrease of pain and increase of function.
+A technology that introduces intense, short energy waves travelling faster than sound into the body to create a healing cascade, the promotion of tissue healing, breakdown of calcification and tissue adhesions, decrease of pain and increase of function.
 Shockwave is especially beneficial for the following conditions:

 - Plantar fasciitis (with or without heel spur)